MartinDeanMoriarty/themoderator/README.md

 2. Clone the repository and open the main directory as project.
 3. Have a look at:
    <br>src/main/java/com.nomoneypirate/config/ModConfig.java
-   <br>This is for run/config/themoderator/config.json
+   <br>This is for config/themoderator/config.json
    <br>And:
    <br>src/main/java/com.nomoneypirate/config/LangConfig.java
-   <br>This is for run/config/themoderator/themoderator_(lang).json
+   <br>This is for config/themoderator/themoderator_(lang).json
    <br><br>Be careful with translations!<br><br>
 4. You can run or build the project in ide.

 ## Contributing
-At the Moment its just core elements, and I'm working on a working feedback and prompt architecture.
+At the Moment its just core elements.
 But if you wish to help, contributions are welcome!
 Please feel free to open an issue.

 ## License